• Skip to primary navigation

 Croissants with fruit in a baking dish, before baking.

 Pour the half-and-half mixture over the top.
-There's no need to completely soak each and every croissant piece for this croissant bread pudding.
+There's no need to completely soak every croissant piece for this croissant bread pudding.

 • Raspberries